Construction activities in Ballarat25/01/2019

 Ballarat Station Precinct Redevelopment

-Stage one of the station redevelopment, the 405-space multi-level commuter car park will be opening to the public in late January.
+Stage one of the station redevelopment, the 405-space multi-level commuter car park will be opening to the public on Sunday 24 February.

 The opening of the car park will result in changes to how commuters access the precinct, with new entry and exit points for drivers and pedestrians.